History of Target Corporation: 1902–1961: Dayton Company

-By the 1920s, the Dayton Company was a multimillion-dollar business and filled the entire six-story building.
-Dayton began transferring parts of the business to his son Nelson after an earlier 43-year-old son David died in 1923.
+By the 1920s, the Dayton Company was a multimillion-dollar business that had filled the entire six-story building.
+Dayton began transferring parts of the business to his son Nelson after an earlier son, David, died at age 43 in 1923.
 The company made its first expansion with the acquisition of the Minneapolis-based jeweler J.B.
 Hudson & Son right before the Wall Street Crash of 1929; its jewelry store operated in a net loss during the Great Depression, but its department store weathered the economic crisis.
 Dayton died in 1938 and was succeeded by his son Nelson as the president of the $14 million business, who maintained the strict Presbyterian guidelines and conservative management style of his father.
 Throughout World War II, Nelson Dayton's managers focused on keeping the store stocked, which led to an increase in revenue.
 When the War Production Board initiated its scrap metal drives, Dayton donated the electric sign on the department store to the local scrap metal heap.
 In 1944, it offered its workers retirement benefits, becoming one of the first stores in the United States to do so, and began offering a comprehensive health insurance policy in 1950.
 In 1946, the business started contributing 5% of its taxable income to the Dayton Foundation.

-Nelson Dayton was replaced as president by his son Donald after his death in 1950; he ran the company alongside four of his cousins instead of under a single person, and replaced the Presbyterian guidelines with a more secular approach.
-It began selling alcohol and operating on Sundays, and favored a more radical, aggressive, innovative, costly, and expansive management style.
-The company acquired the Portland, Oregon-based Lipman's department store company during the 1950s and operated it as a separate division.
+Nelson Dayton was replaced as president by his son Donald after Nelson died in 1950; he ran the company alongside four of his cousins instead of under a single person and replaced the Presbyterian guidelines with a more secular approach.
+It began selling alcohol and operating on Sundays and favored a more radical, aggressive, innovative, costly, and expansive management style.
+The company acquired the Portland, Oregon–based Lipman's department store company during the 1950s and operated it as a separate division.
 In 1956, the Dayton Company opened Southdale Center, a two-level shopping center in the Minneapolis suburb of Edina.
 Because there were only 113 good shopping days in a year in Minneapolis, the architect built the mall under a cover, making it the world's first fully enclosed shopping mall.
 The Dayton Company became a retail chain with the opening of its second department store in Southdale.